mu-semtech/mu-cli/README.md

     echo "PATH=\"`pwd`/:\$PATH\"" >> ~/.bashrc
     source ~/.bashrc

-You now hav the `mu` command on your system.
+You now have the `mu` command on your system.

 ### Creating a project